Academic reputation

 Studying economics shows you how to make the world a better place while pursuing a successful career.

-Our technically challenging courses enable you to develop your analytical and quantitative skills, as well as receiving training in data-handling and programming.
+Our technically challenging courses enable you to develop your analytical and quantitative skills, as well as receive training in data handling and programming.
+You will become skilled in understanding economic concepts and applying formal models and tools to test behavioural predictions using real-world data.

 We are one of the leading economics schools in the UK.
 You will be taught by world-class academics, many of whom have experience working as professional economists.

-By joining the School of Economics, you will benefit from access to the largest student subject society in the University: the Economics, Finance and Management (EFM) Society, which runs regular socials and peer support programmes.
+You will benefit from access to one of the largest student subject societies in the University: the Economics, Finance and Management (EFM) Society, which runs regular socials and peer support programmes.

-Our Professional Liaison Network offers professional mentoring and insightful talks from economists working in economic research, consulting and policy.
+Our Professional Liaison Network offers insightful talks from economists working in economic research, consulting and policy.
 There is also a mentoring scheme that matches students with working professionals who have studied economics.

-If you can't access YouTube, watch 'What is economics and why study at Bristol' on YouKu.
+If you can't access YouTube, watch 'Undergraduate Economics at Bristol: Emma's Experience' on YouKu.

 Career prospects